shivannis/xandr-docs-public/xandr-docs/articles/monetize/sell-side-video-overview.md

 Monetization involves optimizing video CPM in order to get the best possible price for inventory.

-- All of the Xandr advanced yield management tools which sellers are familiar with in display are also available for video inventory.
+- All of the Microsoft Advertising advanced yield management tools which sellers are familiar with in display are also available for video inventory.
 Through floor rules and deals, sellers can closely control their monetization.